 During this time, you’ll encounter the added financial burden of doctor’s visits, prescription medications, and vitamins.
 Not to mention other over the counter “feel better” fixes like Rehydrat® or Med-Lemon.
 Parents of sick children also incur the cost of having to pay someone to be at home with their sick children, or take further time off work to look after them themselves.
 It also takes a lot of time to catch up on missed work at school or in the office - time that could be better spent on fun activities with your friends and family.
 And, let’s be honest, nobody enjoys feeling sick…

-For more helpful updates and to stay up to date with all the latest articles to keep you entertained and informed about car hygiene, safety, driving advice and so much more, subscribe to our blog.
+For more helpful updates and to stay up to date with all the latest articles to keep you informed about car hygiene, safety, driving advice and so much more, read more on our service and maintenance page.